Akki-333/Bibliography_extraction/README.md

 the whole run is a tab away rather than below everything.

-**Reference formatter.** Takes the references from the document you analysed, from the batch you processed, or one you paste, and sets them as a finished reference list in APA, MLA, IEEE or Chicago, with the same entry shown four ways for comparison.
-Beside it is an account of what that style is for and how an entry is built.
-Nothing is invented: an element your source never supplied is left out and named.
+**Reference formatter.** Takes the references from the document you analysed, from the batch you processed (either as a merged library or narrowed to a specific file), or references you paste, and sets them as a publication-ready reference list in APA, MLA, IEEE or Chicago, with the same entry shown four ways for comparison.
+Missing elements are left out rather than invented, with an optional audit toggle to inspect source omissions without cluttering the printed list.

 Nothing on any page is discarded when you navigate away.
 Your document, your search, your sort order and your corrections are all still there when you come